-- 5. Achieving zero hunger requires WFP to act as a system player that is actively helping to shape the way in which partners interact and relate to each other by engaging in operational and knowledge partnerships with organizations offering complementary skills and resources that maximizes value for the people it serves.
-This will require long-term engagement with key partners - including governments, United Nations agencies, NGOs, private business, international foundations and research institutions - to develop strong partnerships and concrete ways forward based on context specific demands and WFP's strengths and expertise.
+- 7. Achieving zero hunger requires WFP to act as a system player that is actively helping to shape the way in which partners interact and relate to WFP and each other by engaging in operational and knowledge partnerships with organizations offering complementary skills and resources that maximizes value for the people it serves.
+This requires long-term engagement with key partners including governments, United Nations agencies, civil society, private business, international foundations and research institutions to develop strong partnerships and concrete ways forward based on context specific demands and WFP's strengths and expertise.
 WFP is committed to work with partners who have values similar to its own and work to the same standards.
+This means, while engaging with WFP, partners must respect the fundamental values, principles and standards of WFP and its personnel must act accordingly, respecting the dignity of the people and the communities it serves.

-- 6. WFP is a signatory to the 2007 United Nations Global Humanitarian Platform4 Principles of Partnership, whose five requirements are:
+- 8. WFP is a signatory to the 2007 United Nations Global Humanitarian Platform4 Principles of Partnership, whose five requirements are:

-- \succ equality;
+- > equality;

-- ▹ transparency;
+- > transparency;

 - result-oriented approach;

 - responsibility; and

-- ➢ complementarity.
+- complementarity.

-- 7. WFP will continue to adhere to the Global Humanitarian Platform Principles, preferring "equity" rather than "equality," acknowledging that all partners contribute something to a collaborative relationship and must be respected regardless of size or status.
-In addition, WFP adheres in strategic and precautionary principles,5 to ensure its relationships are tied to the achievement of strategic objectives, are cost-effective, and do not present undue risk or detriment to WFP's reputation, status or operating efficiency.